GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 end
 {% endhighlight %}

-After that we need to add to code responsible responds the fallback.
+After that, we need to add to code responsible responds by fallback.
 In our case, when something goes wrong fallback will responds with a fake Article.

 {% highlight ruby %}
 def fallback(id)